-- A balanced approach to addressing the nation's budget deficits and long-term debt. - Any approach must protect those older adults in greatest social and economic need by fairly balancing increased revenues and targeted spending reductions and taking no actions that increase economic vulnerability or poverty. - Significant annual increases in the overall funding for the Older Americans Act programs, which are necessary to catch up with the lag in historical funding.
-DRCOG supports the position of the National Association of Area Agencies on Aging, which is advocating total funding for Older Americans Act be increased to at least fiscal year 2010 levels to restore the capacity of Older Americans Act programs, with special attention to Title III B Supportive Services, Title III E National Family Caregiver Support Program and Title VII State Long-Term Care Ombudsman program, as these programs have had no relief from the sequester. - Future authorized appropriations at levels adequate to fund identified needs but at least commensurate with the rates of growth in inflation and the economically needy older population.
+A balanced approach to addressing the nation's budget deficits and long-term debt.

+- Any approach must protect those older adults in greatest social and economic need by fairly balancing increased revenues and targeted spending reductions and taking no actions that increase economic vulnerability or poverty. - Significant annual increases in the overall funding for the Older Americans Act programs, which are necessary to catch up with the lag in historical funding.
+DRCOG supports the position of the National Association of Area Agencies on Aging, which is advocating total funding for Older Americans Act be increased to at least the inflation- and population-adjusted 2010 levels to restore the service capacity of Older Americans Act programs, with special attention to Title III B Supportive Services, Title III E National Family Caregiver Support Program and Title VII State Long-Term Care Ombudsman program, as these programs have had no relief from the sequester. - Future authorized appropriations at levels adequate to fund all identified needs but at least commensurate with the rates of growth in inflation and the economically and socially needy older population.
+Congress also should change budget rules to allow credit for discretionary programs that save money in mandatory programs.

-- Priority for funding given to those Older Americans Act programs and services, especially nutrition services that emphasize assisting clients to live in their homes as long and as independently as possible. - Support evidence-based health and wellness programs. - Bridging the gap between community services and health care through programs that promote care transitions and care coordination and encourage community-based models. - Increases in the funding for family caregiver support services (including training, respite care,
+- In general, priority for funding should be given to those Older Americans Act programs and services that: - emphasize assisting clients to live in their homes as long and as independently as possible - support evidence-based health and wellness programs - bridge the gap between community services and health care through programs that promote care transitions and care coordination and encourage community-based service delivery models, including broader experimentation with

-- counseling, and information and assistance) and the continued distribution of these monies through area agencies on aging, which are important to address the growing needs of families who provide extensive care to their loved ones. - Increases in funding for Long-Term Care Ombudsman programs, which are necessary to improve the ability to respond to complaints and safeguard residents' rights. - Congress also should change budget rules to allow credit for discretionary programs that save money in mandatory programs.
+- Accountable Health Communities to integrate social needs in the delivery of health services - increase the funding for family caregiver support services (including training, respite care, counseling, and information and assistance) and the continued distribution of these monies through area agencies on aging, which are important to address the growing needs of families who provide extensive care to their loved ones. - increase funding for Long-Term Care Ombudsman programs, which are necessary to improve the ability to respond to complaints and safeguard residents' rights